+A.D.
+2024] ARBITRATION ACT 2024 [No. 6]

 Grounds for 29.
-(1) The recognition or enforcement of an interim measure refusing recognition or ifenforcement.
+(1) The recognition or enforcement of an interim measure may

-- (a) the Court is satisfied that- - (i) a refusal is warranted on any of the grounds specified in section 58(1)(a)(i), (ii), (iii) or (iv); - (ii) the arbitral tribunal's decision with respect to the provision of security in connection with the interim measure issued by the arbitral tribunal has not been complied with; or - (iii) the interim measure has been terminated or suspended by the arbitral tribunal or, where so empowered, by the Court of the State in which the arbitration takes place or under the law of which that interim measure was granted; or measure and without modifying its substance; or
+refusing be refused only at the request of the party against whom it is invoked if-

+recognition or (a) the Court is satisfied that-

+enforcement. (i) a refusal is warranted on any of

+the grounds specified in section

+58(1)(a)(i), (ii), (iii) or (iv);

+(ii) the arbitral tribunal's decision

+with respect to the provision of

+security in connection with the

+interim measure issued by the

+arbitral tribunal has not been

+complied with; or

+(iii) the interim measure has been

+terminated or suspended by the

+arbitral tribunal or, where so

+empowered, by the Court of the

+State in which the arbitration

+takes place or under the law of

+which that interim measure was

+granted; or

+(b) the Court finds that -

+(i) the interim measure is incompatible

+with the powers conferred upon the

+court, unless the Court decides to

+reformulate the interim measure to

+the extent necessary to adapt it to its

+own powers and procedures for the

+purposes of enforcing that interim

+measure and without modifying its

+substance; or